• Home

 • Covered in Sugar- The sugar coating gives a nice sweetness just like with our Fruity Pebbles Cookies!

-• Real Strawberries- Gives the cookies a pale pink color (to get the brighter pink use a bit of red food coloring) and an amazing strawberry flavor!
+• Real Strawberries- The strawberries give the cookies a pale pink color (to get the brighter pink use a bit of red food coloring) and an amazing strawberry flavor!
+No cake box mix used here!

 Ingredient Notes